pitulice/buha.github.io/_posts/machina/2017-01-15-ebook-hacking.markdown

     Linux Samsung 2.6.21.5-cfs-v19 #183 Wed Mar 2 05:37:47 CST 2011 armv5tejl unknown
     [root@Samsung ~]#

+Voilà!
+We can do whatever we want from the root prompt.

 ## Initial tweaks
 `mount` informs me that the filesystem is mounted read-only. `mount` knows how to fix that: